Pixel 6a vs Pixel 5a: What's the best affordable Google phone?

 The Pixel 5a has a healthy 4680mAh battery capacity, and this was enough to see us through a day’s regular usage.
 That said, it drained particularly quickly when running video games; after just an hour of gaming, the charge had dipped by 12%.
 This cell is supported by 18W charging, which topped the battery up from empty to full in just under two hours.

-Google has set expectations high for the Pixel 6a, saying that “the battery lasts a really, really long time.”
-More specifically the manufacturer claims that the Adaptive Battery can last over 24 hours, by prioritising your favourite apps over ones you rarely use.
+The Pixel 6a has a slightly smaller 4410mAh capacity, but Google has set expectations high by saying that “the battery lasts a really, really long time.”
+More specifically the manufacturer claims that the Adaptive Battery can endure over 24 hours, by prioritising your favourite apps over ones you rarely use.
 As for charging, you’ll apparently get “hours of power” from a few minutes’ charge.

 Price and Availability